ganapathyg981/engineering-notes/dsa/graph.md

 # Graphs

-## Introduction
-A graph is a data structure that consists of a set of vertices (or nodes) and edges that connect pairs of vertices.
-Graphs are widely used to model relationships and connections in various fields, such as computer science, social networks, transportation systems, and more.
-They can represent real-world structures like road maps, web pages, and networks.
+Consists of a set of vertices (or nodes) and edges that connect pairs of vertices.
 ## Intuition - When to Use
 Graphs are particularly useful when you need to represent and analyze relationships between objects.
 Use graphs when:
 - **Modeling Relationships**: When you want to model pairwise relationships between entities, such as friends in a social network or cities connected by roads.